Muhajir

 Historical Context

-The Muhajir culture emerged from the mass migration of Muslims from India to Pakistan during the 1947 partition.
-This migration was driven by the desire for a separate Muslim homeland, leading to significant demographic changes in Pakistan.
-Muhajirs settled primarily in urban areas, bringing with them diverse cultural practices from different parts of India.
+The Muhajir culture emerged from the mass migration of Muslims from India to Pakistan during the partition in 1947.
+This migration was driven by the desire for a separate Muslim state, leading to significant demographic changes in the newly formed Pakistan.

 Migration Patterns